“I should eat healthier. I should exercise. I should get more sleep. I should spend more time with my spouse. I should _____.”

 Or, have you repeated the same excuses so many times that you believe they really are the truth?

 It takes a mature person to call BS on their own BS.
-I created a free No Excuses Cheat Sheet to help you do just that.

 I’m certain that once you start asking yourself better questions, you won’t hide behind your excuses anymore.
 Without an excuse to point at, you’ll be more likely to push ahead with the right course of action.